 ARRS Lee F. Rogers International Fellowship in Radiology Journalism

-The ARRS Rogers International Fellowship offers radiologists practicing outside the U.S. and Canada an opportunity to learn the fundamentals of medical publishing through hands-on experience with the American Journal of Roentgenology Editor in Chief and production staff.
+The ARRS Rogers International Fellowship offers radiologists practicing outside the U.S. and Canada an opportunity to learn the fundamentals of medical publishing through a virtual experience with the American Journal of Roentgenology Editor in Chief and publications staff.

 About the Fellowship

 ARRS offers an annual Rogers International Fellowship in radiology journalism for radiologists practicing outside the U.S. and Canada to work closely with the American Journal of Roentgenology (AJR) Editor in Chief and staff to learn the fundamentals of medical publishing.
 The purpose of this award is: